0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 Until you can't.

 When we are children, our dopamine system, and understanding of the world, is not developed yet.
-Our parents and teachers have to persuade us into doing non-primal but useful tasks.
+Our parents and teachers have to persuade us into doing non-primal but important tasks.

 Because we are rewarded by our parents and teachers for doing a Good Job in these endeavours, our brain, and dopamine system, learns this, and we start to build autonomous positive habits for ourselves.